 Geshe Palden Sangpo was born in 1972 in Kham Karze, eastern Tibet.
 He left his hometown at the age of 12 and crossed the Himalayan mountains on foot to be educated in Sera Jhe Mahayana Monastery in southern India.
 He received his novice vows in 1987 from Gaden Tripa Lobsang Nima at Drepung Monastery.
 In 1995, he received his full ordaination vows from His Holiness the Dalai Lama at Sera Monastery.
-After 17 years of studying the five major Buddhist texts at Sera Jhe Monastery, he graduated as one of the youngest people ever to receive a Geshe degree.
+In 2001, after 17 years of studying the five major Buddhist texts at Sera Jhe Monastery, he graduated as one of the youngest people ever to receive a Geshe degree.
 At the guidance of his teacher, Sera Jhe abbot Geshe Lobsang Delek, Geshe Sangpo then went to Gurmey Tantric Monastery for a one year course of study on tantra.
 After completing this course, he returned to Sera Jhe Monastery and was elected to a three year position as the Administrator of Sera Jhe Healthcare Community.